26 Secrets Rich People Won’t Tell You About Their Habits and Lives

 We come up with clever ways to deal with requests for money

 “Anytime the newspaper lists my name among the 100 top-paid executives in the area, I get a ton of requests from people asking for money.
 It happened so much that I had to come up with a strategy to deal with it.
 Now I say, ‘I’m happy to give.
 I’ll match however much you raise yourself.’” —A retired California tech executive and multimillionaire.
-Make sure you know these secrets your financial adviser won’t tell you.

 We don’t necessarily splurge on suits